Speaker of the United States House of Representatives: Selection

 Since 1839, the House has elected speakers by roll call vote.
 In practice, each party's caucus or conference selects a candidate for the speakership from among its senior leaders prior to the roll call.
 To be elected speaker, a candidate must receive a majority of votes from the members present and voting.
 If no candidate wins a majority, the roll call is repeated until a speaker is elected.
-Representatives are free to vote for someone other than the candidate nominated by their party, but generally do not, as the outcome of the election effectively determines which party has the majority and consequently will organize the House.
+Representatives are free to vote for someone other than the candidate nominated by their party but generally do not, as the outcome of the election effectively demonstrates which party has the majority and consequently will organize the House.

 Representatives who choose to vote for someone other than their party's nominee usually vote for someone else in their party or vote "present", in which case their vote does not count in tallying the vote positively or negatively.
-Anyone who votes for the other party's candidate would face serious consequences, as was the case when Democrat James Traficant voted for Republican Dennis Hastert in 2001 (107th Congress).
-In response, the Democrats stripped him of his seniority and he lost all of his committee posts.
+Anyone who votes for the other party's candidate could face serious consequences, as was the case when Democrat James Traficant voted for Republican Dennis Hastert in 2001 (107th Congress).
+In response, the Democrats stripped him of his seniority, and he lost all of his committee posts.

 Upon election, the new speaker is sworn in by the dean of the United States House of Representatives, the chamber's longest-serving member.
 Additionally, it is customary for the outgoing speaker, or the minority leader, to hand the speaker's gavel to the new speaker, as a mark of the peaceful transition of power.

 Eligibility of non-members

-As the Constitution does not explicitly state that the speaker must be an incumbent member of the House, it is arguably possible for a non-member to be elected.
-In the past, representatives have voted for someone who was not then a member of the House.
-Every person elected speaker, however, has been a member.
-The issue of whether non-members are eligible to be speaker has been discussed for hundreds of years.
-In 1787, while the proposed Constitution was being considered, Tench Coxe publicly wrote the following:
+While every speaker of the House has been a sitting House member, Article I, Section II, Clause 5, of the U.S. Constitution, concerning the choosing of a speaker, does not explicitly state House membership as a requirement.
+As noted by the Congressional Research Service, non-members have, on multiple occasions since 1997, received votes in speaker elections.
+In 1787, while the proposed Constitution was being considered, Pennsylvania Congress of the Confederation delegate Tench Coxe publicly wrote the following: